 Total Dynamic Head (TDH)

 Total dynamic head is a resistance metric – it tells you the total amount of resistance in the hydraulic system of your pool.
 The filter, pump, pipes, heater, backwash valve, return, and other accessories have an effect on how water flows throughout your system.
 Most inground pools will be somewhere around 50 TDH.
 Above ground pools typically fall around 30 TDH.
 We’ll go into more specifics on TDH in another post.

 Questions?
-Shoot us a message and we’ll be happy to help.
+Shoot me a message and I’ll be happy to help.